ropensci/rnoaa/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+Checked on the 1 reverse dependency - no problems were found.

 -----

-This submission includes an important bug fix, and some minor improvements.
+This submission includes some important bug fixes, and some minor improvements.

-Thanks.
+Thanks!
 Scott Chamberlain